Eastr5/Eastr5/README.md

 - 👋 Hi, I’m @Eastr5
 - 👀 I’m interested in learning something new , music, hiphop
 -
-- 🌱 I’m currently learning ML and DL(CNN) and to practice some items to enhance my experience
+- 🌱 I’m currently learning ML DL System analysis and design and to practice some items to enhance my experience
 - 💞️ I’m looking to collaborate on search jobs in data analylizing and to talk the new ideas and productative tricks
 - 📫 How to reach me wechat : eastr5 , email: 2022312106@email.cufe.edu.cn
 - 😄 Pronouns: ...